Ismael Govea

-Ismael Govea Solórzano (born 20 February 1997) is a Mexican professional footballer who plays as a right-back for Liga MX club Tijuana, on loan from Santos Laguna.
+Ismael Govea Solórzano (born 20 February 1997) is a Mexican professional footballer who is currently a free agent, having last played as a right-back for Liga MX club Santos Laguna.

 International career

 Govea was included in the under-21 roster that participated in the 2018 Toulon Tournament, where Mexico would finish runners-up.

 Govea was called up by Jaime Lozano to participate with the under-22 team at the 2019 Toulon Tournament, where Mexico won third place.
 He was called up by Lozano again to participate at the 2019 Pan American Games, with Mexico winning the third-place match.